Meat Is Murder: Writing and recording

+According to music journalist Simon Goddard, although second albums are often challenging for artists, the Smiths entered the recording of their second album with confidence and without the usual difficulties, following the critical success of their debut album.
+Guitarist Johnny Marr described the period leading up to Meat Is Murder as one of "youthful pioneering".
 To build the album's soundscape, Morrissey provided Marr and Street with his personal copies of BBC sound effects records from which to source samples.
 Morrissey would continue this practice on future Smiths singles and albums.